Disclosure: This post is in partnership with Dulcolax. As always, opinions are all mine.

 - Try to find a consistent time every day to relax and have a bowel movement.
 This can help your body adjust to the pattern over time.

 - Remember to avoid straining.
-Straining or pushing too hard when you have a bowel movement can cause bladder problems and prolapse issues
+Straining or pushing too hard when you have a bowel movement can cause bladder problems and prolapse issues.
+This is a whole other issue in itself and requires the help of a local urologist if you’re having bowel or bladder problems.

 - Establish regular sleeping patterns.
 Our bodies work according to a natural sleep-wake cycle also referred to as a circadian rhythm, which controls our body temperature, our hormone levels, and the way our organs and body systems work – including the digestive system.